alexandrasklokin/CSI5155/Assignment3/README.md

 ## References

-Elaine Angelino et al. Learning Certifiably Optimal Rule Lists for Categorical Data.
+Elaine Angelino et al. Learning Certifiably Optimal Rule Lists for Categorical Data.
 2018. arXiv: 1704.01701 [stat.ML].

 Chaofan Chen et al. This Looks Like That: Deep Learning for Interpretable Image Recognition.
 2019. arXiv: 1806.10574 [cs.LG].

 Tim Miller.
 Explanation in Artificial Intelligence: Insights from the Social Sciences.
 2018. arXiv: 1706.07269 [cs.AI].

 Cynthia Rudin and Joanna Radin.
-“Why Are We Using Black Box Models in AI When We Don’t Need To?
+“Why Are We Using Black Box Models in AI When We Don’t Need To?
 A Lesson From An Explainable AI Competition”.
 In: Harvard Data Science Review 1.2 (Nov.
 22, 2019). doi: 10.1162/99608f92.5a8a3a3d. url: https://hdsr.mitpress.mit.edu/ pub/f9kuryi8.

 Farhad Shakerin and Gopal Gupta.
-White-box Induction From SVM Models: Explainable AI with Logic Programming.
+White-box Induction From SVM Models: Explainable AI with Logic Programming.
 2020. arXiv: 2008 .
 03301 [cs.AI].

 Herna Viktor.
 Topic4 Trees (CSI5155 Lecture Notes).
 Nov.
 2021.